General Policy on Scholarships and Awards

 Also part of the National Scholarship Program is the Beryl Ivey Continuing Entrance Award valued at $64,000 over 4 years.
 It has the same requirements as the other National Scholarships, as well as a financial need requirement.

 A high school principal nomination is required along with an application form and an essay.
 Qualified students will be interviewed by Western's selection committee, at the University's expense.
 Check with your guidance office for more information and an application form or contact us directly.
 The deadline is February 14.

 Students in Arts and Humanities, Engineering, Information and Media Studies, Health Sciences, Science and Social Science with a mid to high 90% final admission average can obtain a four-year continuing scholarships worth $10,000.
 That's $2,500 for each of your four years at Western!

 Music continuing admission scholarships are not automatic and are determined by the faculty.

 Each faculty and many departments also offer entrance scholarships and awards.
 These have been established by the University, alumni, individuals and corporations to recognize the achievements of Western's students and range in value from $100 to $2,000 plus.

-Students must be Canadian citizens or permanent residents coming from highschool to be eligible for an admission scholarship or award, and apply to Western's main campus for full-time first-year studies.
+Students must be coming from high school to be eligible for an admission scholarship or award, and apply to Western's main campus for full-time first-year studies.
 Eligibility is based on your final average as calculated for admission purposes.
-International students are now eligible for some limited first year scholarships as well as upper year scholarships.
+International students are now eligible for first year scholarships as well as upper year scholarships.